saket-raina/Cpp-assigniment/README.md

-C++ program for makung the student record.
+C++ program for making a student record.